broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 For more information about reblocking, check out [WARP Whole Genome and Exome Pipelines Produce Reblocked GVCFs](https://broadinstitute.github.io/warp/blog/tags/reblock/).

+For questions regarding which version of ReblockGVCF workflow to use, see [our FAQ](gvs-faq.md)

 ### GVCF annotations

 Input GVCF files for the GVS workflow must include the annotations described in the table below: